Moving to Oxford!

 While the BCL is Intense, it's also exciting at the same time!
 Before I got to Oxford, I was speaking to someone who had taken the course, and she said, "The BCL is two words, intense and exciting" and I remember thinking, surely that is a paradox lol, how can anything be those two things at once.
 But now I get it; as intense as it is, it is also exciting because you are being taught by the best of the best, in a room full of very exceptional students from all over the world, and all this is happening at Oxford- which is currently the best University in the world.
 In my first week, the Associate Dean said to us "you'll never be in the same room with as many over-achieving impressive law nerds" in your entire life again, so cherish this moment" lol!

 But yeah, the teachers are truly experts in their field.
 I am still star-struck by the fact that my Jurisprudence course is taught by Tony Honore, John Finnis and John Gardner who are Juris legends literally!
 So Tony Honore was a close friend of HLA Hart and Hart often said that Tony Honore had a huge impact on his book "The Concept of Law" -which is the book that revolutionized modern legal theory and Jurisprudence as we know it.
 You can't talk about Jurisprudence and not mention Hart's "The Concept of Law."
 Tony Honore is 96 years of age, and he still teaches at Oxford.
-He convenes the module with John Gardner (who used to be his student).
+He convenes the module with John Gardner.
 In my first Jurisprudence Class, the class was so full with students who weren't even on the BCL who just came to catch a glimpse of Tony Honore.
 I remember being so excited in my first class lol I sat so close lol (and still do lol) I also wrote an essay on a quote by John Gardner in my second year of my law degree, so having him teach me is surreal as well.
 Next semester, John Finnis will be taking the Jurisprudence module- I mean, what will natural law be without John Finnis, I can't wait for that either!

 Oxford is generally known for being the home of Jurisprudence, HLA Hart and Dworkin used to teach here, and both of them held the position of "Professor of Jurisprudence" during their respective academic careers.
 The undergraduate law degree at Oxford is called "Jurisprudence" instead of Law and the LLM is called the "BCL" Yes, Oxford does everything differently!
 While most of my courses are Corporate Law oriented, I knew I had to take the Jurisprudence course because Oxford is the home of Jurisprudence and there is no better place to take the course than here.